Dhanush-2711/Medical-recommender-system/README.md

 pip install -r requirements.txt
 ```

-### 3. Prepare the Data Models
+### 3. Download the Dataset

-Before running the web application, you must train the machine learning models and generate the required preprocessed `.csv` and `.pkl` files.

-Ensure the raw CSV data files are present in your directory:
+The raw datasets and model files are stored externally to keep the repository lightweight and prevent IDE performance issues.

+1. **Download the data files** from this [Google Drive Folder](https://drive.google.com/drive/folders/1WXoNUfb0tDS4we7RhfbtkjfiT_2oZUMi?usp=drive_link).
+2. Place the following `.csv` files directly into the root directory of this project:
    - `description.csv`
    - `diets.csv`
    - `medications.csv`
    - `precautions_df.csv`
    - `symtoms_df.csv`
    - `workout_df.csv`

-Then run the training script:
+### 4. Prepare the Data Models

+Before running the web application, you must train the machine learning models to generate the required preprocessed artifacts.
+Run the training script:

 ```bash
 python model_training.py
 ```

-This will train the hybrid model and generate the following artifacts (note: these are `.gitignore`d intentionally to prevent large binary and data files from bloating the git history):
+This will generate the following artifacts (which are ignored by Git to maintain repository health):
 - `hybrid_model.pkl`
 - `vectorizer.pkl`
 - `encoder.pkl`
 - `merged_df.csv`

-### 4. Run the Application
+### 5. Run the Application

-Once the `.pkl` models and `merged_df.csv` file have been generated successfully, you can start the Streamlit web server:
+Once the `.pkl` models and `merged_df.csv` file have been generated, start the Streamlit web server:

 ```bash
 streamlit run app.py